 Lab results are combined with information obtained during the test, such as spinal fluid pressure, to help establish a possible diagnosis.

-Your health care provider generally gives you the results within a few days, but it could take longer.
-Ask your doctor when he or she expects to receive the results of your test.
+Your health care professional generally gives you the results within a few days, but it could take longer.
+Ask when you can expect to receive the results of your test.

 - Based on the results, what are my next steps?